 Our Compensation committee and board of directors have adopted a policy regarding the compensation and terms of employment of their directors and officers ("Compensation Policy"), which pursuant to the Companies Law is presented for re-approval of the Company's shareholders at least once in every three years.
 Our shareholders voted on June 17, 2019 for the Compensation Policy recommended by our board of directors.
 Our Compensation Policy is designed to promote our objectives, business plan and long-term strategy, to create appropriate incentives to our office holders while taking into consideration the size and nature of operations of our Company as well as the competitive environment in which we operate.
 As such, our Compensation Policy is intended to incentivize superior individual excellence and to align the interests of our office holders with our long-term performance, and as a result, with those of our shareholders.
-To that end, a portion of an office holder compensation package is targeted to reflect both our short- and long-term goals, the office holder's individual performance, as well as measures designed to reduce office holder's incentive to take excessive risks that may harm us in the long-term.
+To that end, a portion of an office holder's incentive to take excessive risks that may harm us in the long-term.
 For example, the Policy limits office holders' value of cash bonuses and equity-based compensation and sets a minimum vesting period for equity-based compensation.
-Our Compensation Policy also addresses each office holder's individual characteristics (such as position, education, scope of responsibilities, seniority and contribution to the attainment of our goals) as the basis for compensation variation among our office holders, and considers the internal ratios between compensation of our office holders and directors to those of other employees.
+Our Compensation Policy also addresses each office holder's individual characteristics (such as position, education, scope of responsibilities, seniority and contribution to the attainment of our goals) as the basis for compensation variation among our office holders, and considers the internal ratios between compensation of our office holders to those of other employees.
 For further details on our pay practices, refer to Item 6.B in this Annual Report.

-Shareholder Control & Ownership:
+• Shareholder Control & Ownership: